sanchouz12/Python-learning-projects/README.md

 * You can calculate integers and fractions
 2. Console movie app
 * You can add, find and see your movies
+3. App with files
+* This app is for practicing using files